cosmos/ibc-rs/docs/architecture/adr-007-light-client-contexts.md

 A blanket implementation implements `ClientState` when these 4 traits are implemented on a type.
 For details as to why `ClientState` was split into 4 traits, see the section "Why are there 4 `ClientState` traits?".

-The `ClientStateValidation` and `ClientStateExecution` traits are the most important ones, as they are the ones that enable light clients to specify dependencies on the host.
+The `ClientStateValidation` and `ClientStateExecution` traits are the most important ones, as they are the ones that enable light clients to define `Context` traits for the host to implement.
 Below, we discuss `ClientStateValidation`; `ClientStateExecution` works analogously.

 Say the implementation of a light client needs a `get_resource_Y()` method from the host in `ClientState::verify_client_message()`.
 The implementor would first define a trait for the host to implement.